 We are an impassioned community of athletes, players, fans, innovators and experts, united by our love of sport and the desire to, not only protect players of all ages from the…

 Through Love of the Game’s unique network of supporters representing the UK’s major sports, government, academia, technology, science and business, we seek to drive awareness and funding of the research and development of practical and implementable solutions to aid in the prevention, diagnosis, and treatment of head injuries, concussion and related problems.

 With our collective passion, goodwill and expertise our aim is to reduce, manage or cure concussion related injuries, ensure the longevity of players’ games and careers, and safeguard the integrity of the sports we know and love.

 Love of the Game represents a meeting of minds from across sport, science, business, technology and government.
 With an open-source approach to information sharing and an unwavering focus on driving actionable solutions, the initiative will address the following three pillars of engagement:

-We need your help to Protect our Players.
-Protect our Games.
+We need your help to Protect the Player.
+Protect the Sport.

 Thank you for the generous support of our sponsors.

 Love of the Game.